Locally Trivial Deformations of Toric Varieties: Deformation functors

+In this subsection, we will provide a brief review of deformation functors controlled by a sheaf of Lie algebras.
+This is a special case of the deformation functors controlled by semicosimplicial Lie algebras considered in \cite{dgla1}, see also \cite[\S3.7]{Lie}.

 Let $X$ be a topological space, and $\sU=\{U_i\}$ be an open or closed cover of $X$.
-For any sheaf of abelian groups $\F$ on $X$, we denote by $\check{C}^{\bullet}_{\sing}(\sU,\F)$ the \v{C}ech complex of singular cochains with respect to the cover $\sU$.
-It is often advantageous to consider the subcomplex $\check{C}^{\bullet}(\sU,\F) \subseteq \check{C}^{\bullet}_{\sing}(\sU,\F) $ of alternating Cech cochains.
+For any sheaf of abelian groups $\F$ on $X$, we denote by $\check{C}^{\bullet}_{\sing}(\sU,\F)$ the \v{C}ech complex of singular cochains with respect to the cover $\sU$.\footnote{Recall that the abelian groups $\F(V)$ used in constructing the \v{C}ech complex in the case of a closed cover are defined as $\iota^{-1}(\F)(V)$, where $\iota:V\to X$ is the inclusion.
+In our setting, we will only consider a closed cover when $\F$ is a constant sheaf with values in an abelian group $B$, and all intersections $V$ of sets in the cover are connected.
+In this case $\F(V)$ is either $0$ (if $V=\emptyset$) or $B$ (if $V\neq \emptyset$).}

+It is often advantageous to consider the subcomplex $\check{C}^{\bullet}(\sU,\F) \subseteq \check{C}^{\bullet}_{\sing}(\sU,\F) $ of alternating \v{C}ech cochains.
 We will present our results in alternating cochains whenever possible.
 Let denote the \v{C}ech differential, let $\check{Z}^k(\sU,\F)$ denote the group of $k$-cocycles, and let $\check{H}^k(\sU,\F)$ denote $k$-th \v{C}ech cohomology group.
 In this section we will only consider \v{C}ech complexes for an open cover $\sU$, but in \S\ref{sec:divisor} we will also consider \v{C}ech complexes for a constant sheaf on a simplicial complex with respect to a closed cover.